Get all the latest data for Belgrade

 Which property types are increasing faster in value in Belgrade as of 2026?

-As of early 2026, the ranking of property types by value appreciation rate in Belgrade is: quality new-build apartments leading at 7% to 9% annual growth, followed by renovated resale apartments in prime locations at 5% to 7%, then family houses at 4% to 6%, with older unrenovated apartments trailing at 3% to 5%.
+As of early 2026, the ranking of residential property types by value appreciation in Belgrade places quality new-build apartments at the top, followed by renovated resale apartments in prime walkable locations, and then well-located family houses with clean documentation, with lower-quality stock and overpriced luxury units at the bottom of the performance table.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: